-Source/Collection: The data will be derived from reports of the facilities management system controlled by
+Source/Collection: The measure will be derived from reports of the facilities management system controlled by the Facilities Management division of the agency.
+Method of Calculation: The measure will be calculated by summing the number of preventive maintenance tasks completed.